shannonroivas/shannonroivas.github.io/index.md

 ---

 ## Contact
 I welcome academic collaborations and opportunities to share my work.
-You can reach me at   **sroivas@asu.edu**  or connect via:  [GitHub](https://github.com/shannonroivas)
+You can reach me at   **sroivas@asu.edu**  or connect via  [GitHub](https://github.com/shannonroivas)

 ---